 Next, Davy and Todd are required to brand the spackles as if they were cattle (or, in one of many pointed analogies, Jews under the Nazi regime).
 And like the Jews, the spackle end up as snow – burned-up ashes falling thick from the non-wintry sky.

 Women, led by Mistress Coyne of the healing center, take up arms against the tyranny of the men: they form “The Answer” [read: partisan resistance].
 The Mayor impresses Todd and Davy into “The Ask” [read: The S.S.].
 And both groups get a surprise as a third group joins the battle.

 What is this book really about?

-One theme is certainly about the loud ROAR of information overload – it is ubiquitous in our society and inescapable, whether from television, the internet, movies, background music, billboards, radios, IPods, or peers.
+One theme is certainly about the loud ROAR of information overload – it is ubiquitous in our society and inescapable, whether from television, the internet, movies, background music, billboards, radios, smart phones, or peers.
 As in Ray Bradbury’s 1953 prescient story The Murderer, it can drive people insane.
 Ness poses the question by his story, what is the effect of all this NOISE on us?
 What does it do to our ability to filter the real from the contrived?
 How does it change the way we relate to one another and even to ourselves?

 A related theme is the control of all this information and the power of knowledge.
 The leaders of both The Ask and The Answer are acutely aware of this and use it in the best way they can.
 As The Mayor tells Viola: